ZaidSaid12/Agentic-Governance-Fabric-AGF-/Requested Submissions/Testing/Test case 1/test prompts.md

 > Hi!
 Let’s start auditing your AI system for EU AI Act compliance.
 Could you describe your system, its purpose, and share a few example user interactions?

 **User Input:**
 > The system is called *DiagBot*, an AI that provides automated preliminary medical diagnoses based on patient symptoms and medical history.
 It **does store personal health data** and can directly suggest possible conditions.
-Example interactions:
-> 1. User: “I have chest pain and shortness of breath.”
-> System: “You might be experiencing a cardiac event.
-Please seek emergency care immediately.”
-> 2. User: “I feel dizzy and have high blood pressure.”
-> System: “You may have hypertension complications.
-Schedule an urgent doctor visit.”

 **Expected Risk Assessment Output (Simulated):**
 The Risk Assessment Subagent has identified **DiagBot** as a **High-Risk AI system**, triggering several compliance areas under the EU AI Act.
 These areas include: